deepeshmi26/notes/Authentication and Authorization ways.md

 ---

-## 5. SAML
+## 5. SAML(Security Assertion Markup Language)

 **Problem**
 A company wants to control employee identity centrally instead of letting every app manage logins.

 **Solution**
 Applications trust the company to confirm whether a user is valid.
+This is the reason why microsoft asks for company domain(address) i.e to verify identity.

 **Mental model**
 > “Ask my employer if I’m valid.
 Don’t ask me.”

 **Key traits**
-- Company-controlled authentication
+- Company-controlled authentication, authorization is still controlled by individual apps.
 - Apps do not store passwords
 - Enables enterprise-wide SSO